Bramalea City Centre

 The Bramalea City Centre (BCC) is a large shopping mall located in the city of Brampton, Ontario, Canada.
-With over a 1.5 million square feet of retail space and more than 300 outlets, it is one of Canada's largest shopping malls.
+Built in the 1960s, it includes more than 300 outlets, and is regarded as one of Canada's largest shopping malls with a retail space of over 1.5 million square feet.
 The mall would be named after the Bramalea neighbourhood.
-Regarded as a super regional mall, the Bramalea City Centre has a market of more than 500,000 residents and attracts 16 million visitors annually.
+Ownership of the mall would be transferred following the liquidation of Bramalea Ltd to Toronto-Dominion Bank.
+Considered as a super regional mall, the Bramalea City Centre has a market of more than 500,000 residents and attracts 16 million visitors annually.
 It is located near the intersection of Queen Street and Dixie Road, east of Highway 410.

 History

+1960s–1970s: Planning and construction

 In the 1960s, planners in what was then Chinguacousy Township implemented a master plan to develop a new town called Bramalea.
 Included in this master plan was a series of residential areas, industrial development, open parks, and among other things, a central shopping centre.
 An 85-acre site, situated in the heart of Bramalea, was designated for mall development.
 Bramalea Consolidated Developments Limited (later shortened to Bramalea Limited in 1976), the local real estate developer responsible for developing much of Bramalea since the late 1950s, began mall construction towards the end of the decade on what was then the largest retail development in North America.